shaik1002/biggitlabbomb/doc/development/ai_features/glossary.md

   `embeddings` database.
 The embeddings search is done in Postgres using the `vector` extension.
 The vertex embeddings database is updated based on the latest version of GitLab documentation on a daily basis by running `Llm::Embedding::GitlabDocumentation::CreateEmbeddingsRecordsWorker` as a cronjob.
-- **Fine Tuning**: Altering an existing model using a supervised learning process that utilizes a dataset of labeled examples to update the weights of the LLM, improving its output for specific tasks such as code completion or Chat.
+- **Fine Tuning**: Altering an existing model using a supervised learning process that utilizes a dataset of labeled examples to update the weights of the LLM, improving its output for specific tasks such as code completion or chat.
-**Foundational Model**: A general purpose LLM trained using a generic objective, typically next token prediction.
-These models are capable and flexible, and can be adjusted to solved many domain-specific tasks (through finetuning or prompt engineering).
-This means that these general purpose models are ideal to serve as the foundation of many downstream models.
-Examples of foundational models are: GPT-4o, Claude 3.5 Sonnet.
 - **Frozen Model**: A LLM which cannot be fine-tuned (also Frozen LLM).
 - **GitLab Duo**: AI-assisted features across the GitLab DevSecOps platform.
 These features aim to help increase velocity and solve key pain points across the software development lifecycle.
 See also the [GitLab Duo](../../user/ai_features.md) features page.
 - **GitLab Managed Model**: A LLM that is managed by GitLab.
 Currently all [GitLab Managed Models](https://gitlab.com/gitlab-com/g**l-infra/scalability/-/issues/2864#note_1787040242) are hosted externally and accessed through the AI Gateway.
 GitLab-owned API keys are used to access the models.